enoliglesias/enoliglesias.github.io/_posts/2016-06-22-begin-vegan-begun-ios-app.markdown

 This is the app for the vegan recipes blog [Begin Vegan Begun](http://beginveganbegun.es/){:target="_blank"}.
 And it's developed with [Apache Cordova](https://cordova.apache.org/){:target="_blank"}.

 If you're reding this.
 Maybe you want to read the [previous post](/blog/begin-vegan-begun-android-app/) where I'm talking about the Android one.
 And about the process of development.
-Because this post it's a little spam :P
+Because this post it's only to announce the iOS app :P

 As always, all comments are more than welcome.
 And feel free to tell me whatever you want.
 You can find me on twitter [@enoliglesias](https://twitter.com/enoliglesias){:target="_blank"} :)